Dibaryon resonances and short-range $NN$ interaction: Description of elastic and inelastic scattering

 Below we discuss the uncoupled $NN$ partial channels where the dibaryon resonances have not been reliably detected to date.
 These are the isovector channel $^3P_1$ and three isoscalar channels $^1P_1$, $^3D_2$ and $^1F_3$.

 For some of the $NN$ channels in question, indications of possible resonances exist in the literature.
 In particular, the $^3P_1$ resonance was found in the PWA~\cite{Strak}.
-In Ref.~\cite{PRD20}, we have constructed the dibaryon potential for the $^3P_1$ channel \cite{PRD20}, where the resonance with a position rather close to those for the $^3P_0$ and $^3P_2$ channels has been predicted.
-For the isoscalar $NN$ channel $^1P_1$, the estimations can be done~\cite{ClemPC} based on the resonance-like behavior of the isoscalar part of the $NN$-induced single-pion production near the $NN^*(1440)$ threshold~\cite{Clem20,EPJA20}.
+We have constructed the dibaryon potential for the $^3P_1$ channel in Ref.~\cite{PRD20}, where the resonance with a position rather close to those for the $^3P_0$ and $^3P_2$ channels has been predicted.
+For the isoscalar $NN$ channel $^1P_1$, the estimations can be done based on the resonance-like behavior of the isoscalar part of the $NN$-induced single-pion production cross section near the $NN^*(1440)$ threshold~\cite{Clem20}.
 At the same time, we are not aware of any indications of the dibaryon resonances in the channels $^3D_2$ and $^1F_3$.

 The dibaryon model parameters used for fitting the partial phase shifts in the above $NN$ channels are collected in Tab.~\ref{Tab4}.

 Here the values of the parameters $M_0$ and $r_0$ for the channel $^3P_1$ occurred to be rather close to those for the channel $^3P_0$ (see Tab.~\ref{Tab1}), while for other three (isoscalar) channels, they are comparable with the values for the $^3S_1$ channel.